dchesterton/amcrest2mqtt/README.md

 - `HOME_ASSISTANT` (optional, default = false)
 - `HOME_ASSISTANT_PREFIX` (optional, default = 'homeassistant')

 It exposes events to the `amcrest2mqtt/[SERIAL_NUMBER]/event` MQTT topic.
-If the device is an AD110 doorbell it will expose the doorbell status to `amcrest2mqtt/[SERIAL_NUMBER]/doorbell`.
+If the device is an AD110 or AD410 doorbell it will expose the doorbell status to `amcrest2mqtt/[SERIAL_NUMBER]/doorbell`.
 If the device supports motion events it will expose motion events to `amcrest2mqtt/[SERIAL_NUMBER]/motion`.

 ## Device Support